In this article series titled, “An Alternative Lending Revolution: What’s in it for Africa?” I’ll breakdown it down into 3 parts:

-NB: This is the first of a three parts series titled, “An Alternative Lending Revolution: What’s in it for Africa?”
+This is the first part of a series titled, “An Alternative Lending Revolution: What’s in it for Africa?”

 Source: 2019 FinAccess Household Survey